mistic100/angular-smilies/README.md

 You can easily change smilies by placing them in the `src/smilies` directory.
 Currently, only PNG files are supported.

-The `config.json` file must be provided, it configure the smiley used for picker button (`main` parameter) and list of custom replacement (`shorts` parameter, can be empty).
+The `config.json` file must be provided, it configure the smiley used for picker button (`main` parameter) and list of custom replacement (`emojis` parameter, can be empty).